-This is a 3 year degree program which can lead to 4 years upon completing the MSc in Structural Design & Construction Management.
-The first two years of the degree program is mapped to Pearson BTEC HND in Construction and the Built Environment (Civil Engineering) as approved by Kingston University, London.
-At the year 3, students will follow the final year of BSc (Hons) in Civil Engineering of Kingston University, London.
-Students with NDT, NDES, SLIATE, HND or equivalent qualification can join the final year of this programme.
-(Top-up Degree) Civil engineering has a number of branches such as geotechnical engineering, structural engineering, construction management, environmental engineering and transportation engineering.
+This is a 3-year degree program which can lead to 4-year degree qualification upon completing the MSc in Structural Design & Construction Management.
+The first two years of the degree program are mapped to Pearson BTEC HND in Construction and the Built Environment (Civil Engineering) as approved by Kingston University London.
+In the 3rd year students will follow the final year of BEng (Hons) in Civil and Infrastructure Engineering offered by Kingston University London.

 This is a core module for BSc (Hons) in Civil Engineering Course.
 The module has been formulated to broaden the students’ perspective on the infrastructure that underpins a developed society and the role of the civil engineer in its design, construction, maintenance and management.
 The requirement for sustainable solutions will be emphasized throughout the module, considering the influencing environmental, economic, social and political factors.
 A global perspective will be introduced by considering case studies throughout the world and discussing the different factors that influence the infrastructure.
 Graduate employment opportunities will be outlined in the various sectors, reinforced by guest lecturers from expert practitioners/researchers and relevant site visits.
 The module will consider the broad range of infrastructure with a focus on transportation and water, opening up career path opportunities for graduates.